 Meet Jasmine, Bridge IDELTOnline Grad Teaching in Bahrain< Back to the TEFL News

-Jasmine is a recent IDELTOnline Diploma graduate who earned her certification in order to qualify for teaching jobs in Bahrain, where she is working on her graduate dissertation.
+Jasmine is an IDELTOnline Diploma graduate who earned her certification in order to qualify for teaching jobs in Bahrain, where she is working on her graduate dissertation.
 We asked her about her experience and she shared her unique insights into what it’s like to teach in Bahrain.

 Can you tell us a bit about yourself and your background?